-At the end of fiscal year 2018, the JPB had \$34.1 million in outstanding farebox revenue bonds representing no change from the \$34.1 million outstanding at the end of fiscal year 2017.
+At the end of fiscal year 2019, the JPB had \$55.4 million in outstanding farebox revenue bonds, \$20.9 million more than the bonds outstanding at the end of fiscal year 2018.
 During fiscal year 2008, the JPB issued \$23.1 million of farebox revenue bonds (2007 Series A Farebox Revenue Bonds) to finance the purchase of eight new passenger railcars and refinance the outstanding balance of the JPB's 1999 Series A Farebox Revenue Bonds.
 Principal payments are not scheduled to begin on the 2007 Series A Farebox Revenue Bonds until October 1, 2018.
-On January 14, 2015, the JPB issued an additional series of farebox revenue bonds (2015 Series A Farebox Revenue Bonds) to finance a portion of the costs of the acquisition and rehabilitation of sixteen passenger rail cars and related capital improvements.
+On January 14, 2015, the JPB issued an additional series of Farebox Revenue Bonds (2015 Series A Farebox Revenue Bonds) to finance a portion of the costs of the acquisition and rehabilitation of sixteen passenger rail cars and related capital improvements.
 Principal payments are not scheduled to begin on the 2015 Series A Farebox Revenue Bonds until October 1, 2019.
+In February, 2019, the JPB issued \$56,218,000 in 2019 Series A Farebox Revenue Bonds; this issuance used \$24,087,000 of the proceeds to fully pay and legally defease the 2007 Series A Bonds and \$11,363,000 used to fully payoff the 2015 Series A Revenue Bonds.
+In addition, \$20,768,000 of the proceeds were used for building acquisitions.
+Principal on the 2019 Series A Bonds is payable on October 1, 2021 and annually thereafter on October 1 of each year through 2049.
 More information regarding the JPB's long-term debt activity can be found in Note 9 - Farebox Revenue Bonds Payable in the notes to the financial statements.